IBM/watsonx-data/Tutorials/presto-jvector-integration/README_NOTEBOOKS.md

    ```

 4. **Required Files**
-   - Have a csv test sample data file (eg. "test/amazon_reviews.csv" with column "reviewText")
+   - Have a csv test sample data file

 5. **Presto/watsonx.data Setup**
    - Presto server should be up and running